AnupamaGupta01/kudu-1/_posts/predicate-pushdown.md

 with evaluation based on the codewords, in which case the room for improvement then boils down to how to most quickly determine whether or not a given codeword corresponds to a string that satisfies the predicate.
 Dictionary columns will now use a bitset to store the codewords that match the predicates.
-It will then scans through the integer-valued data and checks the bitset to determine whether it should copy the corresponding string over.
+It will then scan through the integer-valued data and checks the bitset to determine whether it should copy the corresponding string over.

 This is great in the best case scenario where a column’s dictionary is small,